Flipper & Lopaka

 Flipper & Lopaka is an Australian animated series produced by the Yoram Gross companies: Yoram Gross-Village Roadshow (in Season 1) and Yoram Gross-EM.TV (in Seasons 2 and 3).
-It has previously aired on Australia's Seven Network at various times and has also aired on Australia's ABC3, a channel dedicated to children's television programs.
+It has previously aired on Australia's Seven Network at various times and has also aired on the country’s ABC3, a channel dedicated to children's television programs.

 Setting

 The series takes place on the Millhouse island of Iloka.
 The islanders survive without the use of modern technology, building huts out of bamboo and fern and eating various fruits found on the island floor.
 Beneath the surrounding ocean lies Quetzo, a sunken Millhouse island now home to many sea creatures, which unlike Iloka, has many modern influences.
 The series follows Lopaka, a young Polynesian boy who has the mysterious power to communicate with sea creatures and hold his breath for long periods underwater.
 He is accompanied alongside his adventures with his many sea-faring friends, including the witty and friendly dolphin, Flipper.
 Lopaka, Flipper and their friends must work together to thwart the plans of the nefarious Dexter, an octopus wanting to claim Quetzo as his own, and keep peace amongst the underwater domain.